NerdCats/NerdCats.DockerPull/README.md

 To change the auth token, please modify `src/config.json` before hosting.

 ## To invoke a docker pull
 By default the service listens to port 3000.
-Send a post request like the following, (this is for a sample `nginx:latest` docker image)
+Send a post request like the following to `/pull`, (this is for a sample `nginx:latest` docker image)

 ```json
 {